GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/gnatcatcher/index.md

    discussion](https://github.com/bslassey/ip-blindness/issues).
 *  This proposal has not been implemented in any browser.
 *  [The Privacy Sandbox timeline](http://privacysandbox.com/timeline) provides
-   implementation timings for the Gnatcatcher API and other Privacy Sandbox proposals.
+   implementation timings for Gnatcatcher and other Privacy Sandbox proposals.

 ## Why do we need this proposal?